Guide to HR Compliance

 Notice due when enrollment is completed:

 1. HIPPA Notice of Privacy Practices for Protected Health Information: Plan participants and beneficiaries must receive this notice upon plan enrollment.
-You must also provide the same notice or a reminder of this notice at least every 3 years.
+You must also provide the same notice or a reminder of this notice at least every three years.

 2. COBRA General Rights Notice: Plan participants and beneficiaries must receive this notice within 90 days after health coverage begins.